spinsel/spinsel.dev/_posts/2020-06-17-ghidra-brainfuck-processor-3.md

 That's it!
 The decompiler is now able to decompile any compiled brainfuck binary.
 Call `bfc.py` on your favorite brainfuck program and see what the decompilation looks like in Ghidra.
 One thing that will massively clean up the decompilation is recognizing common patterns.
 Right now `[-]` is decompiled to `while(c!=0) c--;`, while it could theoretically also be decompiled to the more concise `c=0;`.
 This is something we'll take a look at in a future post.

-Next time, we'll make some small improvements to our processor module.
+[Next time][next_post], we'll make some small improvements to our processor module.
 See you then!

 You can find the final code for this post [here][final_code].